kediyal/aquasense/README.md

 ## Notes

 - **Environment Variables**: While I didn’t use them back then (college project deadlines, you know?), I encourage you to implement them for sensitive information.
+- **Hardcoded Paths**: I'm using hardcoded paths specific to my system, so please replace them with correct paths that suit your environment.
+Yes, I was lazy about that too!